Savir/num_service/README.md

    ```
    Nothing you can't do manually once Django is installed... but this way should be more convenient, right?

+   ⚠️ This method will leave docker running in the foreground, so you will need to open another terminal
+   in the same `num_service/num_service/` directory for the next steps.

 3. Install required packages
    Run pip to install the backend's requirements:
    ```shell